withinJoel/TeamSync/Readme.md

    * MySql ✅
 3. Create a New Spring Boot Project: ✅
 4. Set Up Version Control: ✅
-   * Github ✅
+   * Github ✅ (Files are uploaded via GitKraken (For linux users) (Github Desktop for windows users)) (Note: If your individual files are less than 25 mb you can use github website on your browser for file uploading)
-6. Design the Database Schema: ✅
+6. Design the Database Schema: ✅  (Mentioned in the later part of this readme)
 7. Configure MySQL Connection: ✅
 8. Create JPA Entities: ✅
 9. Create Repository Interfaces: ✅
 10. Implement the Service Layer: ✅
 11. Create REST Controllers: ✅